matthijsf/HAProxyCertbot/README.md

 Once succesfully placed there, run: prepareLetsEncryptCertificates.sh This script copies the full chain and private key and merges the files from /etc/letsencrypt/live/<domain name> to /etc/haproxy/ssl/<domainname>.pem

-Once the files are available in the haproxy ssl you're good to go.
+Once the files are available in the haproxy ssl folder you're good to go.

 ###
 Auto renewal